Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Method

-It is also used extensively by, for instance, \citet{carriere1996val,tsitsiklis2001reg}.
-However, the high bias of the latter approach is significantly higher than that of the former~\citep{carriere1996val,longstaff2001val}.

-\subsection{The LSM Algorithm}
+\subsection{The LSM algorithm}

-The main difficulty in pricing Bermudan options with simulation methods lies in obtaining $\lsf{\hat{C}}{i}(S)$ (henceforth $\lsv{C}{i}$) from the simulated paths.
-This is primarily because the Monte Carlo path generation goes \textit{forward} in time, whereas the dynamic programming for pricing works \textit{backward} in time by construction. \citet{longstaff2001val} obtain $\lsv{C}{i}$ as the least squares regression of the next path-wise option values, $\lsv{V}{i+1}$, on the current state, $\lsv{X}{i}$.
-Therefore, $\lsv{C}{i} = \lsv{X}{i} \lsv{\beta}{i}$, where $\lsv{\beta}{i}$ is the length-$M$ column vector of the regression coefficients.
-Omitting the exercise time superscripts $[i]$ and $[i+1]$ for notational simplicity, $\lsv{C}{}$ and $\lsv{\beta}{}$ are given as
+The main difficulty in pricing Bermudan options with simulation methods lies in obtaining $\lsf{\hat{C}}{i}(s)$ (henceforth $\lsv{C}{i}$) from the simulated paths.
+This is primarily because the Monte Carlo path generation goes \textit{forward} in time, whereas the dynamic programming for pricing works \textit{backward} in time by construction. \citet{longstaff2001val} obtain the estimate $\lsf{\hat{C}}{i}_\LSM(s)$ as the ordinary least squares (OLS) regression of the next path-wise option values $\lsv{Y}{i+1}$ on the current state $\lsv{X}{i}$: where $\lsv{\beta}{i}$ is a length-$M$ column vector of the regression coefficients.
+Omitting the exercise time superscripts $[i]$ from $\lsv{X}{i}$ for simple notation, $\lsv{C}{i}_\LSM$ and $\lsv{\beta}{i}$ are